usnistgov/SFA/README.md

 Spreadsheet Example: [Spreadsheet](https://www.nist.gov/document/sfa-semantic-pmi-spreadsheet) with reports for semantic PMI, graphic PMI, and validation properties.

-See the [NIST website](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer) for more information.
+See the [NIST website](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer) for more information although it is no longer being updated.

 ## Download or Build

-**Download** the NIST version of SFA (SFA-5.nn.zip) in the Release directory above.
+**Download** the most recent NIST version of SFA (SFA-5.nn.zip) in the Release directory above.
 Also in the Release directory are the README file, Release Notes, User Guide, sample STEP files, and old versions of SFA.

 **Build** your own version of SFA from the source code and instructions in the 'source' directory above.